 “It (the war) ruined him,” Marvin’s father is quoted in Epstein’s book.
 “He came home from that half dead, totally broken.
 He was never the same.”

 Marvin was unable to reenlist due to his disability status that came with his injury.

 Marvin worked odd jobs until he got into acting in New York.
 He was in off-Broadway plays from 1948 to 1950 until he started in television and films in 1950.

 In 1968, Marvin returned to the Pacific for “Hell in the Pacific,” co-starring Toshirô Mifune, about an American pilot during World War II who is on a deserted uninhabited Pacific island with a Japanese Naval captain.
 During the war, Mifune was a Japanese officer.

 “They (the islands) were all beautiful then, when you went in.
 That was a strange thing about it,” Marvin is quoted in LIFE magazine.
 “I remember what it looked like when we came in past the reef.
 The place had been bombed and shelled for weeks and the floor of the ocean was covered with brass casings that hadn’t deteriorated yet.
 Then the smell hit you- death and fire.
 You’d give a panic look to your buddy.
 ‘How did we get here?’”

 Marvin wondered if returning to the island would return “old gung-ho feelings,” but he said he felt nothing; maybe if it had been three years after the war but not 23.

 Marvin died in 1987 and was buried in Arlington National Cemetery.
 Marvin rests in section 7A, just below the Tomb of the Unknown Soldier.
-This area is for distinguished veterans, which include World War II fighter pilot, Col. Pappy Boyington, boxer Joe Lewis and ABC reporter Frank Reynolds.
+This area is for distinguished veterans, which include World War II fighter pilot, Col. Pappy Boyington, boxer Joe Louis and ABC reporter Frank Reynolds.